| | ForewordThis pamphlet is designed to help

 homeowner should know, will help to reduce the number of these

+cases in the future.
 Buying a home is usually the most

 important financial transaction in the lifetime of the average